-The smell of ambergris varies depending on the origin of the stone blocks and their floating time.
-As a result, amber offers many facets.
-Woody, camphoric, animal, even faecal odors, smells of tobacco, musk, but also notes of sea, seaweed, sea urchins or even dead fish Anyway, ambergris is renowned for its warm notes.
-Amber gives warmth, tenacity and even a sweet sensuality to the wearer.
-In addition, it brings to the compositions, a harmony that one rarely finds with other raw materials.
-A very beautiful tribute is paid to him with the perfume Ambre gris by Balmain.
-The tenacious notes of ambergris are excellent fixatives, which is why they are mainly found in the base note.Today we only use synthetic materials to reproduce this wonderful fragrance that is ambergris.
+The smell of ambergris varies depending on the origin of the lumps and their time spent floating in the ocean.
+As a result, ambergris offers many facets.
+Woody, camphoric, animal, even fecal odors, smells of tobacco, musk, but also notes of the sea, seaweed, sea urchins, or even dead fish can be detected.
+Ambergris is renowned for its warm notes.
+It provides warmth, tenacity, and even a sweet sensuality to the wearer.
+In addition, it brings harmony to the compositions, a quality rarely found with other raw materials.
+A beautiful tribute is paid to it with the perfume Ambre Gris by Balmain.
+The tenacious notes of ambergris are excellent fixatives, which is why they are mainly found in base notes.
+Today, only synthetic materials are used to reproduce this wonderful fragrance that is ambergris.

 Ambergris and its marriage to olfactory families

 Thanks to its fixing power and its natural harmony, ambergris is found in many compositions.
-It goes particularly well with notes such as vanilla, sandalwood, labdanum, white musk and we will therefore find it in oriental fragrances.
-As in Dior's Ambre nuit perfume, where amber is naturally positioned as a base note, accompanied by cedarwood and patchouli.
+It goes particularly well with notes such as vanilla, sandalwood, labdanum, white musk, and it is often found in oriental fragrances.
+As in Dior's Ambre Nuit perfume, where ambergris is naturally positioned as a base note, accompanied by cedarwood and patchouli.
 Associated with rose and spices, Ambre Nuit is the story of nocturnal seduction.
-Amber can also be found in surprising, floral compositions, such as in Lancôme's Miracle perfume.
-Here, we recognize the amber always positioned in the base note.
-In the heart, a wonderful floral bouquet, composed of jasmine and magnolia brings sensuality amid musky and amber notes.
-Results,it is a perfume at the forefront of femininity, dynamic and above all very modern.
+Ambergris can also be found in surprising, floral compositions, such as in Lancôme's Miracle perfume.
+Here, we recognize the ambergris always positioned in the base note.
+In the heart, a wonderful floral bouquet, composed of jasmine and magnolia brings sensuality amid musky and ambergris notes.
+As a result, it is a perfume at the forefront of femininity, dynamic, and above all very modern.

 Initially, ambergris comes from sperm whales.
-Gray stones wash up on the coasts.
-Over time, they get different colors and smells.
+Irregularly shaped lumps with varying colors are found washed up on the coasts.
+Over time, these lumps change colors and smells.
 The synthetic materials used in perfumery reflect notes renowned for their warmth and sensuality.
 Ambergris is an excellent fixer and brings real harmony to each perfume.
-It is true that amber, like other animal materials, is a pheromone and acts directly on the wearer.
+It is true that ambergris, like other animal materials, acts as a pheromone and has a direct effect on the wearer.
 An undeniable asset for perfumers!